brian-team/brian2/docs_sphinx/user/running.rst

-for the ``when`` attribute is a sensible value for most objects (resets will happen in the ``reset`` slot, etc.) but sometimes it make sense to change it, e.g. if one would like a `StateMonitor`, which by default records in the ``end`` slot, to record the membrane potential before a reset is applied (otherwise no threshold crossings will be observed in the membrane potential traces).
+for the ``when`` attribute is a sensible value for most objects (resets will happen in the ``reset`` slot, etc.) but sometimes it make sense to change it, e.g. if one would like a `StateMonitor`, which by default records in the ``start`` slot, to record the membrane potential before a reset is applied (otherwise no threshold crossings will be observed in the membrane potential traces).